securzecom/dpdpa-docs/docs/1. Overview/Scope & Applicability of DPDPA.md

 - The Act provides further **exemptions** for processing carried out solely for research, statistical, or archival purposes, subject to conditions that ensure data is not misused.

-The applicability of DPDPA is **immediate once the Rules come into force**, and organizations must prepare proactively.
-This means reviewing existing data practices, updating consent mechanisms, implementing secure data management systems, and establishing processes for breach notifications and grievance redressal.
-Any delay in readiness can expose organizations to **regulatory penalties, reputational damage, and restrictions** on their ability to operate in India’s digital ecosystem.
+The DPDP Act Rules came into effect on 14 November 2025, and organizations must now begin their compliance journey without delay.
+All entities are required to achieve full implementation within the 18-month deadline, while Consent Managers must comply within 12 months from the enforcement date.
+This involves reviewing existing data practices, updating consent workflows, strengthening data security controls, and establishing clear processes for breach notifications and grievance redressal.
+Delayed readiness may expose organizations to regulatory penalties, reputational risks, and operational limitations within India’s digital ecosystem.